-Top 20 Most Popular Websites in China | China Whisper

 Top 20 Most Popular Websites in China

 If you want to know more about China, you should know some popular Chinese websites.
-Below is a list of the top 20 most popular websites in the country.
+Below is a list of the top 20 most popular websites in China.

-Baidu is the leading Chinese language search engine.
+Baidu is the leading Chinese language search engine based in Beijing.
 It also provides other services including Baidu Baike, MP3 music, map, video and other internet services.

 QQ is a popular website portal under Tencent Group, which owns the most popular instant messaging service – QQ – in China.
-The site provides services such as news, music, video and micro blogging.
+The site provides services such as news, music and video.

-Taobao is the largest Chinese language shopping website, similar to eBay and Amazon.
+Similar to eBay and Amazon, Taobao is the largest Chinese language shopping website as well as the biggest shopping platform in Asia.
 Taobao provides an easy-to-use platform for small businesses and individual entrepreneurs to open online retail stores.
+You can find almost all household products there including clothes, digital products, beauty items and so on.

 Sina.com.cn is the largest Chinese-language web portal.
 It offers internet services like Sina weibo, news, blog, video and sports, tech and so on.
 Sina is regarded as one of the three classic Chinese language media with Sohu.com and 163.com.